willthomson/airkit/ui/README.md

 ### inview.addClassInView

-Adds a class to elements when they come into the viewport, optionally applying and offset and a randomized delay.
+Adds a class to elements when they come into the viewport, optionally applying an offset and a randomized delay.

 #### Sample usage